gyng/book/README.md

 # book

-Things I have committed to bits
+Bits I have committed to bytes

 ## 2017